Morning Musume: 2008–2010: Platinum Era

 The announcement was made that 7th Generation member Koharu Kusumi would leave Morning Musume and Hello!
 Project on December 6, after the first performance of Morning Musume's Fall Concert Tour 2009 Nine Smile, in order to pursue a modelling career.
-This was the first departure since fourth-generation member Hitomi Yoshizawa in 2007, ending the longest stable line-up for Morning Musume.

-Morning Musume released their 42nd single, "Onna ga Medatte Naze Ikenai", on February 10, 2010 It was released in four versions: Regular, and Limited A, B, and C. This was the group's first single released with the new eight-member lineup, following the departure of seventh generation member Koharu Kusumi.
-Their tenth album, 10 My Me, was released on March 17.
+Morning Musume released their 42nd single, "Onna ga Medatte Naze Ikenai", on February 10, 2010 It was released in four versions: Regular, and Limited A, B, and C. Their tenth album, 10 My Me, was released on March 17.
 Their forty-third single, "Seishun Collection", was released on June 9.

-On August 8, producer Tsunku announced at that day's concert, and later on his blog, that sixth-generation member Eri Kamei and eighth generation members Jun Jun and Lin Lin would be leaving Morning Musume at the end of the autumn tour, and that the ninth-generation audition would be held later in the year.
-The triple departure left Morning Musume temporarily at five members for the first time since its creation.
-Kamei stated that the reason for her leaving was to spend more time on the treatment of her atopic dermatitis, a chronic form of eczema, while Jun Jun and Lin Lin left to pursue careers in China.
+On August 8, producer Tsunku announced at that day's concert, and later on his blog, that Kamei, Jun Ju, and Lin Lin would be leaving Morning Musume at the end of the autumn tour, and that the ninth-generation audition would be held later in the year.
+Kamei stated that the reason for her leaving was to spend more time on the treatment of her atopic dermatitis, a chronic form of eczema, while Jun Jun and Lin Lin left to pursue careers in China, particularly after Morning Musume failed to break into the country.

 Morning Musume's 44th single, "Onna to Otoko no Lullaby Game", was released on November 24, and Morning Musume's eleventh studio album, Fantasy!
 Jūichi, was released on December 1.
-These were the last single and album to feature Kamei, Jun Jun and Lin Lin and the album contains only two singles.
 On December 15, the last day of the autumn tour, Eri Kamei, Jun Jun and Lin Lin left Morning Musume and Hello!
 Project.

-In 2010, it was announced that a new group has been created, "Dream Morning Musume", consisting of former-Morning Musume members:

-Yuko Nakazawa, Kaori Iida, Natsumi Abe, Kei Yasuda, Mari Yaguchi, Rika Ishikawa, Hitomi Yoshizawa, Makoto Ogawa, Miki Fujimoto, Koharu Kusumi.
-They released an album titled DoriMusu 1 which consisted of two new songs, as well as remakes of older Morning Musume songs.